getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/exception.md

 #### `errno`

-Error codes set by linux system calls and some library functions as specified in ISO C99, POSIX.1-2001 and POSIX.1-2008.
+Error codes set by Linux system calls and some library functions as specified in ISO C99, POSIX.1-2001, and POSIX.1-2008.
 See [errno(3)](http://man7.org/linux/man-pages/man3/errno.3.html) for more information.